Skip to content

 • Depression – anxiety and depression often go hand-in-hand

-Anxiety can become a vicious cycle.
-You are under stress and so you feel anxious.
+Worry and apprehension can become a vicious cycle.
+You are under stress, and so you feel anxious.
 This then puts extra demands on your body’s ability to cope with stress.
 These extra demands further deplete your coping resources.
 So your ability to deal with stress goes even lower.
-And your anxiety level goes even higher.
+And your unease level goes even higher.

 Can a Naturopath Help with Anxiety?

 Absolutely, I can help with mental health issues like anxiety.
-There are 8 simple steps that I will do to reduce your anxiety:
+There are eight simple steps that I will take to reduce your feelings of unease:

 1. Remove or reduce sources of stress where possible.